FRCA Notes

 • Hepato-pulmonary syndrome (up to 20%)

-• Release of hepatic endothelin-1 causes aberrant pulmonary vasodilation
+• Release of hepatic endothelin-1, as well as other vasoactive molecules such as NO and CO, causes aberrant pulmonary vasodilation

 • Dyspnoea